Knguyen-dev/cs-notes/Backend-notes/Mongoose_notes/README.md

   to multiple databases in the same application you'd probably store them as variables and use separate connection strings.

+# File structure rules:

+- It's recommended that each schema and also model being exported be stored in separate files.
+So for 'Users' collection, create the user schema and export the user model, do that in one file.
+  Then for let's say the 'Post' collection, create the post schema, and export the post collection, done all in that its separate Post.js file.

 # Project Setup:

 1. npm init -y